 Born in the Golden State and raised in Nebraska, Kacey Smith always knew she was destined to help others.
-Now that she has settled into her cross-country career move from The Windy City to Arizona, she can safely say that her dreams have come true.
-She is beyond excited to be part of an all-star team bringing exceptional financial opportunities and educational programs to every law enforcement officer and their family throughout the United States.
+Since settling into her cross-country career move from The Windy City to Arizona, she can safely say that her dreams have come true.
+She is beyond excited to be part of an all-star team bringing exceptional financial opportunities and educational programs to every Law Enforcement Officer and their family throughout the United States.

 Kacey’s childhood extracurricular activities included reading to and caring for senior citizens, participating in Habitat for Humanity, and in her teens, mentoring youth for a Big Sisters/Little Sisters program.
 Kacey’s role model was her mother, who consistently juggled multiple jobs while exploring entrepreneurialism in order to provide everything she could for her little girl.

 Following high school, Kacey went in search of her true calling, which led to Arizona.
 There she dabbled in various business endeavors while taking classes in between, but she never felt truly satisfied.
 Due to family reasons, Kacey moved to Chicago in 2006, at which time she applied for a job with Chicago Patrolmen’s Federal Credit Union, the 82-year-old full-service financial institution serving various Law Enforcement agencies throughout the State of Illinois.
 The Credit Union was seeking a sharp leader with an eye towards the future; Kacey was in search of an opportunity to serve.
 A match was made, and she has been with the company ever since doing what she loves best – helping individuals fulfill their life’s financial goals.